Buttevant Rail Disaster

-The accident
+Crash

-At 12:45pm the 10:00am Dublin (Heuston) to Cork (Kent) express train entered Buttevant station carrying 230 bank holiday passengers.
+At 12:45 p.m., the 10:00 a.m.
+Dublin (Heuston) to Cork (Kent) express train entered Buttevant station carrying 230 bank holiday passengers.
 The train was diverted off the main line across a 1:8 temporary set of points into a siding.
 The locomotive remained upright but the carriages immediately behind the engine and generator van jack-knifed and were thrown across four sets of rail lines.
 Two coaches and the dining car were totally demolished by the impact.
 This resulted in the deaths of 18 people and over 70 people being injured.

-The accident happened because a set of manual facing points were set to direct the train into the siding.
+The crash happened because a set of manual facing points were set to direct the train into the siding.
 These points had been installed about four months previously and were not connected to the signal cabin.
 The permanent way maintenance staff were expecting a stationary locomotive at the Up platform to move into the siding and had set the points for the diversion to the siding without obtaining permission from the signalman.
 Upon seeing that this had been done, the signalman at Buttevant manually set the signals to the Danger aspect and informed the pointsman to reset the points.

 The train was travelling too fast to stop in time.
 The derailment occurred at around 60 mph.

 Local doctor Finnbarr Kennedy was nearby at the time of the crash, waiting to cross the line, and was able to give aid to those injured.